NSDesign/ShapeStudio/docs/future-features.md

 ---

-## 2. Multi-format Batch Processing ❌ NOT IMPLEMENTED
+## 2. Multi-format Batch Processing

 ### Overview
 Allow users to export the same content in multiple image formats simultaneously, streamlining workflows that require the same design in various formats.